muratk5n/thirdwave/en/README.md

 ---

-Can't we like do another Twitter Revolution and fix all that? 😶
+Can't we, like have another Twitter Revolution and fix all that? 😶

 Al Monitor: "Tunisia has approved a new constitution that critics say cements [the sitting President's] one-man rule and reverses hard-won